Need car parts? Select your vehicle

 Tips on How to Access the Ball Joints

 Accessing the ball joints will always involve raising your vehicle and removing the wheels.
 Replacing the ball joints is a complex procedure since you’ll need to remove the brake caliper, wheel hub, and brake rotor.
+Some vehicles require replacing the entire control arm, which includes the ball joint.

-Ball joints are secured to the control arms with a bolt.
-These bolts are typically full of rust since they’re exposed to the elements.
+Bolts are typically full of rust since they’re exposed to the elements.
 To help you remove these bolts, spray rust penetrant and clean the bolt threads with a wire brush.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.